Skip to content

 Long-term system health & performance

 The closed-loop battery systems that we sell enable the battery to protect itself and maintain itself better than was previously possible with isolated batteries.
-All your batteries are working together and balanced, maximizing your capacity.
-When your system is communicating in this way, it's very difficult to damage your batteries by overcharging them.
-As the batteries age, the system will make the necessary changes to ensure the longest life possible.
+These systems keep all batteries balanced and working in harmony, maximizing overall capacity.
+This level of communication makes it challenging to damage batteries through overcharging.
+As the batteries age, the system automatically adjusts to ensure the longest possible lifespan.

-If you're preparing to spend more to buy lithium for your off-grid or hybrid system, it's worth trying to get the best value.
-And that equation has to include the inverter, the solar charge controller, and the batteries.
+If you're preparing to investing in a lithium battery for an off-grid or hybrid system, it's worth trying to get the best value.
+Remember, that equation includes more than just the battery—it's about how well the inverter, solar charge controller, and batteries work together as a system.

 Pylontech battery bank with Victron inverter system

-If you're naturally suspicious, like me, the lack of documentation and real-life, third-party performance data on the flood of new lithium-ion batteries entering the market is concerning.
-(For more on this, read Aaron's blog on how we shopped for a battery to distribute with our Victron product line.)
+If you're naturally suspicious like me, you might find the lack of documentation and real-world, third-party performance data on the influx of new lithium-ion batteries concerning.
+(For more on this topic, read Aaron's blog post about our process for selecting a battery to distribute with our Victron product line.)

-Our desire is to recommend, with confidence, battery-inverter combinations that offer world-class performance.
-The two batteries outlined below represent, in our opinion, the best options on the market today:
+Our desire is to confidently recommend battery-inverter combinations that offer world-class performance.
+The two batteries described below are, in our opinion, the best options on the market today:

 Pylontech

+Pylontech's US5000 is engineered for rack-mounting, with impressive power output.
+Six US5000 batteries can deliver over 28.8 kW of usable power.
 Pylontech also makes a 12 Volt 100Ah battery, the RT12100G31ideal for small compartments in boats and RVs.
-More recently, we started carrying the UP2500, a 24V rack-mount, and the Pelio-L-5.12, a modular, self-contained 48V lithium battery.
+More recently, we started carrying the UP2500, a 24V rack-mount and the Pelio-L-5.12, a modular, self-contained 48V lithium battery.

 Related Reading >>> Victron & Pylontech: a Robust Inverter-Battery Combination for Off-grid Energy Systems